 - Applicants who cannot provide a valid home country driver license or a valid US driver license, or under the age of 18, will be required to complete an approved New Hampshire Driver Education course.

 - Proof of residency.
 Please see our list of Required Documents for a list of acceptable residency documents.
-A current employment verification letter with your legal address on it will also suffice.

 - If you already hold a New Hampshire driver license and have changed your status (OPT to H-1B for example), please remember to bring in a currently dated and signed employment verification letter on company letterhead.

 Where to Apply

 Applications are processed at the DMV office in Concord only.